 Within a window assembly, the frames around each sash are known as jambs.
 Essentially, the jambs are the inner frames of the window assembly that attach directly to the glass panes.
 The jambs move within the tracks of the outer frames that attach to the surrounding wall.
 Jambs get placed along the top, bottom and sides of each window sash.

 Depending on the window design, the jambs can serve as decorative features that draw attention to the window.
 On wood-framed windows, jambs can be varnished or coated with a clear vinyl layer for a natural lumber look.
-On vinyl windows, jambs can be colored along with the surrounding frames to suit the scheme of a modern interior.

 The side of a window is a self-explanatory feature, whether you talk about the jambs or the outer frame.
 On the jambs of a sliding or hung window, the sides would be the left and right jambs of each sash.
 On the outer frame that attaches the window to the wall, the sides would be the left and right vertical frames.